pyvista/pyvista/doc/source/extras/plot_directive.rst

 Sphinx PyVista Plot Directive
 =============================
-You can generate static and interactive scene of pyvista plots using the ``.. pyvista-plot::`` directive by adding the following to your ``conf.py`` when building your documentation using Sphinx.
+You can generate static and interactive scenes of pyvista plots using the ``.. pyvista-plot::`` directive by adding the following to your ``conf.py`` when building your documentation using Sphinx.